Skip to product information

 fire::rage::summer

-10 love-in-the-mist (on wildflower meadows, queer community, and grief)
+10 love in the mist (on wildflower meadows, queer kinship and grief)

 epilogue: verbena, knotweed, biopolitics (on queer art ecologies)